 If you work for a company in dire financial straits, then insolvency layoffs are a reality, as is a bankruptcy.
 You will want to read this article carefully, so you understand your rights.
 When businesses are unable to meet their financial obligations, they can turn to the courts for help.
 The Bankruptcy and Insolvency Act sets provisions for businesses to operate “on emergency life support” in the face of genuine insurmountable financial pressure.
 What are your rights and entitlements under those circumstances?
 Will you receive your unpaid wages, severance and vacation pay?

 How We Can Help

-Lecker & Associates exclusively represent employees of Ontario.
+Lecker & Associates aggressively represent employees of Ontario.
 For over 35 years, wrongful dismissal cases have been the cornerstone of our practice.
-We have handled numerous cases where employees have been permanently let go, with inadequate termination pay, under the guise of a temporary layoff.
+We have handled numerous, where employees have been permanently let go, under the guise of a temporary layoff, with inadequate termination pay.
 This is an area of employment law we understand particularly well.

 Furthermore, our litigation experience with precedent setting cases offers us the confidence to wade into uncharted territory.
-We are not afraid to take on cases, at both provincial and federal levels, to bring clarity to ambiguous laws.
+We are not afraid to take on cases, at both provincial and federal levels, to ensure you receive your entitlements.

 If you have been unfairly treated by your employer, we are fierce advocates for employee rights and can likely help you better than anyone else.

 Read more about the full range of services we offer.
 Our experience allows us to handle almost any type of case, no matter how difficult.